-ETED 2500 Introduction to Engineering and Technology Education 3 Credits (3-0-3) This course is an introduction to Engineering and Technology Education.
+ETED 2500 Introduction to Engineering and Technology Education 3 Credits (3-0-3)

+This course is an introduction to Engineering and Technology Education.
 While offering current viewpoints on the subject of technology the course prepares students for their future as teachers, and simultaneously teaches about the evolution of society's technical means.
 Through this approach, students will learn to fuse ideas and concepts from many engineering technology areas while relating to their own interests and backgrounds.
 Course is required for students who are seeking teacher certification.

-ETED 3000Principles of Engineering and Technology Education3 Credits(3-0-3)This course is designed to provide students with experience in the application of the principles of physics and mathematics as they relate to technological systems.
-Instruction covers seven technical principles: force, work, rate, resistance, energy, power, and force transformers, emphasizing how each principle plays a unifying role in the operation of mechanical, fluid, electrical, and thermal systems.Prerequisite(s):ETED 2500
+ETED 3000 Principles of Engineering and Technology Education 3 C

+This course is designed to provide students with experience in the application of the principles of physics and mathematics as they relate to technological systems.
+Instruction covers seven technical principles: force, work, rate, resistance, energy, power, and force transformers, emphasizing how each principle plays a unifying role in the operation of mechanical, fluid, electrical, and thermal systems.

+Prerequisite(s): ETED 2500

-ETED 3211Connections in P-12 Engineering Technology Education3 Credits(3-0-3)This course bridges connections of all sorts: those between different technological systems; engineering and science; and engineering/technology and the real world of people, business and everyday life.
+ETED 3211 Connections in P-12 Engineering Technology Education 4 Credits (4-0-4)

+This course bridges connections of all sorts: those between different technological systems; engineering and science; and engineering/technology and the real world of people, business and everyday life.
 The course integrates technology through the use of lab equipment and computers, which students use to make design and create; validate findings; and investigate concepts, problems, and projects in greater depth.
 The emphasis on writing and the use of alternative types of assessment in this course is designed to help the student teachers to adapt their teaching strategies in order to meet every student's need.
-Prerequisite(s): Admission to Teacher Education3 Credits(3-0-3)

-ETED 3301Electrical Power and Energy Systems3 Credits(3-0-3)This course is an introductory course in the field of electric power systems and electrical to mechanical energy conversion.
+ETED 3301 Electrical Power and Energy Systems 3 Credits (3-0-3)

+This course is an introductory course in the field of electric power systems and electrical to mechanical energy conversion.

-ESED 3302 Hydraulic and Pneumatic Systems in Technology Education 3 credits (3-0-3) This course introduces the basic components, functions and theories of hydraulic and pneumatic power systems used in Engineering and Technology Education Programs.
+ESED 3302 Hydraulic and Pneumatic Systems in Technology Education 3 credits (3-0-3)

+This course introduces the basic components, functions and theories of hydraulic and pneumatic power systems used in Engineering and Technology Education Programs.
 Topics include pumps, control valves, control assemblies, and switching and control devices.
 Upon completion, students should be able to understand the operation of a fluid power system, including design, application, and troubleshooting as well as integrating hose components into teaching strategies in P-12 Engineering Technology Education Programs.
 Pre-requisite: ETED 3000.

+ETED 3303 Construction Systems 3 Credits (3-0-3)

-ETED 3303Construction Systems3 Credits(3-0-3)This course offers an introduction to the history, theory, and construction of basic structural systems as well as an introduction to analysis of individual structural elements and strategies for load carrying.3 Credits(3-0-3)
+This course offers an introduction to the history, theory, and construction of basic structural systems as well as an introduction to analysis of individual structural elements and strategies for load carrying.

-ETED 3304 Transportation Systems This course introduces transportation as a large-scale, integrated system that interacts directly with the social, political, and economic aspects of contemporary society, system performance and level-of-service metrics, and the design of transportation services and facilities for various modes and intermodal operations.
+ETED 3304 Transportation Systems 3 Credits (3-0-3)

+This course introduces transportation as a large-scale, integrated system that interacts directly with the social, political, and economic aspects of contemporary society, system performance and level-of-service metrics, and the design of transportation services and facilities for various modes and intermodal operations.

-ETED 3305 3 Credits (3-0-3)Manufacturing Systems
+ETED 3305 Manufacturing Systems 3 Credits (3-0-3)